gvwilson/sdxjs/file-interpolator/index.md

 <%- include('/inc/keep.html', {file: 'need-path.js', key: 'search'}) %>

-When the time comes to find a file we check to see if the path is local, and if it's not, we try the directories in order:
+When we need to find a file we first check to see if the path is local.
+If it's not,
+we try the directories in the search path in order:

 <%- include('/inc/keep.html', {file: 'need-path.js', key: 'search'}) %>